What does the complaint letter mean?

-Q: Can I bring an advisor?
+Can I bring an advisor?

 The accused student may elect to have a single advisor accompany them to the hearing.
-Advisors must be from within the University community (faculty or staff member, or in rare cases a peer).
+Advisors must be from within the University community (faculty or professional staff member, or in rare cases a peer).
 Advisors cannot be legal counsel or a parent.
 If you have chosen to bring an advisor, you must remember that this individual is there to assist you.
 An advisor may not participate in the hearing directly.
 He or she may not question any witness or the student conduct hearing officer.
 The role of the advisor is limited to conferring with you.
 If you need to request a break in the review so that you can confer with your advisor privately, you may do so.

-Q: Who is the student conduct hearing officer?
+Who is the student conduct hearing officer?

-The student conduct hearing officer is a staff member of the Division of Student Affairs who has been appointed as a University student conduct hearing officer.
+The student conduct hearing officer is a professional staff member of the Division of Student Affairs who has been appointed as a University student conduct hearing officer.
 These individuals are specially trained in student conduct affairs and have a good working knowledge of UNE's policy and current student conduct precedent.
 If you feel that the staff member is not in a position to render a "fair and impartial" judgment, then you may ask that the case be assigned to someone else.
 This must be done in writing prior to your hearing.

-Q: Should I accept responsibility or not accept responsibility?
+Should I accept responsibility or not accept responsibility?

 As a student who receives a complaint letter, you may either "accept responsibility" or "not accept responsibility."
-You should know better than anyone which is most appropriate.
+You should know better than anyone who is most appropriate.
 However, if there is a question in your mind as to whether you are "responsible" or "not responsible" you should probably plead "not responsible" and allow the student conduct hearing officer or board to decide on your involvement.

-Q: May I bring a witness?
+May I bring a witness?

 If a University Student Conduct Board Hearing is convened, witnesses appearing on your behalf will NOT be summoned for you.
-It is YOUR responsibility to make sure your witnesses are present and on time.
-The Committee will call each separately to answer questions.
+It is your responsibility to make sure your witnesses are present and on time.
+The committee will call each separately to answer questions.